 Are you filming action?
 Filming a documentary?
 Filming interviews.
 Make sure you base the decision on this as well as cost, quality and features.

-Here we break down the types of microphones and the key technical specs you need to look into before buying your next one.
+Here we break down the 5 different types of microphones for filmmaking and the key technical specs you need to look into before buying your next one.

 Why do you need a separate microphone?